pauchxk/pauchxk/README.md

 - HTML
 - SQL

-And I've been working primarily with the Blazor framework, as well as ASP.NET and Entity Framework.
+I've been working primarily with the Blazor framework, as well as ASP.NET and EF Core.
 Here you'll find some uni work, leetcode solves, and any personal projects I'm working on.

 ## My stats 🔥
 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=pauchxk&theme=dark&background=000000)](https://git.io/streak-stats)